joergbuchwald/ogs6py/README.md

     OGS finished

+An example using the MPL can be find in example_THM.py.

 ### 2. Alternatively it is possible to alter existing files using the available replace methods:

-E.g., to iterate over three Young's moduli on can use the replace parameter method:
+E.g., to iterate over three Young's moduli one can use the replace parameter method:

 ```python